Embodied Metaphors: From Movement to Form

 We describe and map the experience and emotions connected to created spatial elements.

 The event refers to an article by Lukasz Krupinski and Ulrika Blåeld Wedin: and to Davide Ruzzon’s book “Tuning architecture with humans” in which he explains the “neuro-phenomenological knots.
 He writes “…any spatial configuration, whether natural or artificial, will have those meanings embedded within its form.
 Beyond Gibsonian natural affordances, early humans began to recognize and exploit the metaphorical configurations of their primordial settings”.
-“Buildings often follow the path of a ritual which that is capable of first reviving and then establishing collective feelings…”
+“Buildings often follow the path of a ritual which is capable of first reviving and then establishing collective feelings…”

 When and where: